 The causes of SIBO are not completely understood, but it is believed to be a complex interplay of a variety of factors.
 There are several protective mechanisms in the body that typically prevent SIBO from happening which include:

 1. Adequate small intestine motility by way of the migrating motor complex (MMC), because lack of motility promotes bacterial overgrowth.
 The migrating motor complex is a process that occurs in the gastrointestinal tract whereby it triggers a wave-like action (peristaltic) that moves indigestible substances like fiber or other foreign bodies and bacteria out of the stomach and small intestine and into the large intestine.
-A sweeping action flows through the stomach, small bowel and the ileocecal valve, pushing the bacteria and substances into the colon and helps keep it from re-entering.
+A sweeping action flows through the stomach, small bowel, and the ileocecal valve, pushing the bacteria and substances into the colon and helps keep it from re-entering.
 When functioning adequately, this cleansing process occurs every 90 to 120 minutes during fasting (in between meals and overnight).
 When food enters the digestive system, this process is inactivated and digestive motility takes over.
 It is believed MMC is regulated in part by serotonin and a polypeptide hormone called motilin, which itself is initiated by vagal nerve stimulation.
 Therefore problems with MMC could be related to serotonin insufficiency or problems with under-activity of the vagus nerve.
+Additionally, bile is needed to stimulate the MMC, so insufficient bile production could be a contributing factor.

 2. Proper functioning of the ileocecal valve.
 The ileocecal valve is positioned between the ileum, (the end of the small intestine); and the cecum, which is a pouch at the beginning of the large intestine, which prevents bacteria in the colon from entering the small intestine.
 Put more simply, it connects the small intestine to the large intestine and prevents backflow.
 If the valve does not shut properly, it can allow bacteria to cross over into the small intestine.
 If parasites or Candida are present in the colon, and the ileocecal valve is not functioning properly, it can allow them to pass over as well.